symphonists/search_index/README.markdown

 * you can not order results by relevance score when using a single Data Source.
 This is only available when using the custom Search Index Data Source

 ## Changelog

+### 0.5
+* fixed bug whereby multiple slashes were added to serialised array in `config.php`
+* fixed bug whereby an SQL error would occur when all indexes had Medium weighting

 ### 0.4
 * fixed several bugs (thanks designermonkey, Allen, klaftertief, icek, zimmen!)